dkary/template/README.md

 > pip install cookiecutter
 ```

-## Initializing an Analysis

-Open Anaconda prompt, navigate to the project folder, and run the code below (You'll be prompted to choose a folder name for the analysis.
-Press enter to select the default.):
+Make a practice template by running the code below and pressing enter to select the default folder name:

 ```
 > cookiecutter gh:dkary/template
 ```

-In the future you can just run the code below (because the 'template' will be cached on your machine):
+## Initializing an Analysis

+Open Anaconda prompt, navigate to the project folder, and run:

 ```
 > cookiecutter template
 ```

+Note: You no longer need to point to the repository because 'template' will be cached on your machine after the initial setup.

 ## Tweaking